Fife (instrument): In military music

 When played in its upper register, the fife is loud and piercing, yet also extremely small and portable.
 According to some reports, a band of fifes and drums can be heard up to 3 mi away over artillery fire.
 Because of these qualities, European armies from the Renaissance on found it useful for signaling on the battlefield.
 Armies from Switzerland and southern Germany are known to have used the fife (Soldatenpfeife) as early as the 15th century.
 Swiss and German mercenaries were hired by monarchs throughout Western Europe, and they spread the practice of military fifing.
 The fife was a standard instrument in European infantries by the 16th century.

 During the 17th and 18th centuries, the protocols of the fifes and drums became intricately associated with infantry regiments only.
-They were never used as signaling instruments by the cavalry or artillery, which used trumpets, kettle drums or both.
+They were not used as signaling instruments by the cavalry or artillery, which used trumpets, kettle drums or both.
 Each company in an infantry regiment was assigned two fifers and two drummers.
 When the battalion (5 companies) or regiment (10 companies) was formed up on parade or for movement en masse, these musicians would be detached from the companies to form a "band".
 This is how the term band first came to refer to a group of musicians.
 In their individual companies, the signaling duties included orders to fire, retreat, advance, and so forth.
 By the 18th century, the military use of the fife was regulated by armies throughout Europe and its colonies.
 The rank of Fife Major was introduced, a noncommissioned officer responsible for the regiment's fifers, just as a Drum Major was responsible for the drummers.
 Books of military regulations included standard fife calls to be used in battle or at camp.
 During the American Revolutionary War, the British and Americans used the so-called Scotch and English Duties, specified melodies associated with various military duties.
 American martial music was influenced by that of the British military throughout the late 18th and early 19th centuries.